 PSAPs Need to Act NOW to Be Ready for the CRTC’s Mandated NG9-1-1 Transition Timelines

 As a Public Safety Answering Point (PSAP), you are likely aware that the mandated NG9-1-1 transition timeline for moving to Next-Generation 9-1-1 is looming.
-The CTRC’s deadline to shift from voice-only to digital for emergency calls is March 30, 2024.
-While three years may seem like ample time, it’s not for a project of this magnitude.
+The CTRC’s deadline to shift from voice-only to digital for emergency calls is March 2025.
+While this may seem like ample time, it’s not for a project of this magnitude.
 The time to plan and assemble your teams is now.

 What PSAPs Need to Do Now

 Transitioning to the next generation of emergency communications can seem daunting.
 But there is only one thing you really need to focus on right now: implementing a call handling system.

 - To be ahead of the game, you can install logging recorders and dispatch consoles, but if your department’s resources are already stretched thin because of the COVID-19 pandemic, focus on call handling.

 - When choosing a call handling solution, it’s important to implement a system that is specifically designed for NG9-1-1.
 With such a tight timeframe in place, it could be tempting to modify existing systems to fit new NG9-1-1 requirements.
 However, this will inevitably cause disruptions when maintenance is needed.